Vitamin B3 deficiency

 Acknowledgements

-Dr Whadi-ah Parker, Dr Zandile J Mchiza, and Dr Demetre Labadarios would like to gratefully acknowledge Dr Nelia Patricia Steyn, a previous contributor, as well as Miss Nophiwe Job, Ms Nwabisa Tshefu, and Mr Machoene Derrick Sekgala for their contributions to this topic.
-NPS, NJ, NT, and MDS declare that they have no competing interests.
+Dr Whadi-ah Parker and Dr Zandile J Mchiza would like to gratefully acknowledge Dr Demetre Labadarios and Dr Nelia Patricia Steyn, as previous contributors of this topic, as well as Miss Nophiwe Job, Ms Nwabisa Tshefu, and Mr Machoene Derrick Sekgala for their contributions to this topic.
+DL, NPS, NJ, NT, and MDS declare that they have no competing interests.

 Peer reviewers